Francis Gilman Blake: Honors and awards

 Blake received numerous honors over the course of his career, including the Charles V. Chapin Award (1945), U.S. Typhus Commission Medal (1945), and Medal for Merit (1946).
 He was made a member of the National Academy of Sciences in 1947 and a fellow in 1948, and became a member of the American Philosophical Society in 1949.
 His first alma mater, Dartmouth, awarded him an honorary Sc.D. degree in 1936.

 Death and named award

 In January 1952, Blake took a leave of absence to become the civilian technical director of the U.S. Army's Medical Research and Development Board.
 He did not hold the position long; at the end of that month he was admitted to Walter Reed Hospital for the treatment of a coronary occlusion, and on 1 February, he died.

 After his death, an award was established in his honor.
 The Francis Gilman Blake Award is an annual award to the Yale medical faculty member designated by the graduating class as the most outstanding teacher.
-Some of the notable recipients have included Hal Blumenfeld, Robert A. Chase, and Alvan Feinstein.
+Some of the notable recipients have included Hal Blumenfeld, Lynn D. Wilson, Robert A. Chase, and Alvan Feinstein.